-https://corp.shiseido.com/en/ir/shareholder/2022/pdf/shm_0001.pdf (Page 10-11)
+https://corp.shiseido.com/en/ir/shareholder/2023/pdf/shm_0002.pdf#page=120 (Pages 120-121)

 •The Company has set a certain maximum term of office for external directors and Audit & Supervisory Board members in order to reflect their independent views to our management, and by allowing a handover period from long-serving external directors and Audit & Supervisory Board members to newly appointed ones to ensure appropriate transition.
 Moreover, we ensure fruitful discussions at the meetings of the Board of Directors as executive officers in charge of relevant domains join the meetings depending on the agenda and provide necessary explanations.